hphelion/documentation/network.getting.started.md

 ###Using the CLI### {#cli}

 You can use any of several command-line interface software to access HP Helion Public Cloud compute.
-For more information on using the HP Helion Public Cloud Networking API, see [HP Helion Public Cloud CLI](/cli/).
+For more information on using the HP Helion Public Cloud Compute CLI, see [HP Helion Public Cloud CLI](/cli/).

 ###Using language bindings### {#bindings}

 You can use any of several language bindings to access HP Helion Public Cloud compute.
-For more information on using the HP Helion Public Cloud Networking API, see [HP Helion Public Cloud binding support](/bindings/).
+For more information on using the HP Helion Public Cloud compute bindings, see [HP Helion Public Cloud binding support](/bindings/).

 ##Using VPN with the Networking Service## {#vpn}